KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/ujust.md

 ![Shell Scripts (.sh)|96x96, 100%](../img/Shell_Scripts__sh.png)

 Technically `ujust` is **not** a package format, but are convenience commands that automate tasks using scripts which can be utilized to install specific software.
-There are also commands for system configuration and maintenance included here, so run `ujust` commands **at your own risk.**
+There are also commands for system configuration and maintenance included here, so run `ujust` commands **at your own risk.**  If an application is available to install via a `ujust` command but can also be obtained as a [Flatpak](https://docs.bazzite.gg/Installing_and_Managing_Software/Flatpak/), then it is recommended to use `ujust` command over installing the Flatpak version on Bazzite.

 ## Using `ujust`